WWPOL/Earth-Invader/README.md

 Credits
 =========

-Created by Rudhra Raveendran, Andrew Lee, Phillip Sifferlen, Matthew Chuang, and Zach Day.
+Created by Rudhra Raveendran, Andrew Lee, Phillip Sifferlen, Matthew Chuang, Sam Neil, and Zach Day.

 Special thanks to Benjamin Pelon for the sprites!